LimaCharlie Cloud Quick Start¶

 Create an Output¶

-Now this is all great, but we'd like to see the data.
-That is the job of the Outputs.
+If you want to forward your data to infrastructure you own, here is how to do it: That is the job of the Outputs.
 Click on the "+" of the Outputs section.
 The popup will let you define:

 A name (a unique name to the output within your organization, purely for your benefit).